romilly/pi-towers-workshop/manuscript/Chapter3.md

 ##Displaying a happy face

-Open a new tan in *mu* and type in this program:
+Open a new tab in *mu* and type in this program:

     from microbit import *
     display.show(Image.HAPPY)